 After a rather long, intense and costly first short-film process with Movie Night I was in the mood for something rather simple and quick.
-I had this idea of making a film with fast cuts and some humorous bits and make it rather silly.
-Having a simple shoot with just one location and fewer actors and experiment with some stuff in the editing process seemed possible doing it within 30 days.
+I had this idea of making a film with fast cuts and some humorous bits and making it rather silly.
+Having a simple shoot with just one location and fewer actors and experimenting with some stuff in the editing process seemed possible doing it within 30 days.

 The subject with how I personally eat a pizza and how people always make fun of me for it seemed a good fit.

-Side Note: Yes I eat Pizzas from the outside to the center starting with the pizza crust and working myself toward the juicy center, hence the name of the Short Film
+Yes I eat Pizzas from the outside to the center starting with the pizza crust and working myself toward the juicy center, hence the name of the Short Film

 The whole movie was shot on a day with my own camera, the Sony a5000.
 The camera is really bad in low light and even though I lit up the whole room with 3 lights I still had to go to ISO 400 and increase brightness in post.
 The footage has a lot of grain, now I don’t know if it’s the camera or something in the settings but I knew what I get into when I decided on shooting it on the a5000.
 There was a brief moment where I thought about shooting it on my iPhone X but the quality didn’t impress me, even though I used the App Filmic Pro.

 We had some throwbacks on the set, like the pizzas we ordered.
 We specifically said not cut and yet all three pizzas were delivered pre-cut.
-So instead of ordering new ones, we ate those and bought new ones from the local supermarket and garnished with ham and salami.
+So instead of ordering new ones, we ate those and bought new ones from the local supermarket and garnished them with ham and salami.
 There was also the light issue.
 The backdrop of the set was the window with sunlight shining through the curtains.
 That light was actually lit with a light source since it wasn’t that bright on that day but I don’t think someone will notice, that’s the magic of movies!
 Apart from that, the shooting went smoothly and we had a blast goofing around.

 When I started editing I noticed some problems with continuity and I had to cut certain scenes we shot.
 Also, pre-visualize EVERYTHING.
 I’m simply not experienced enough yet to freestyle a movie shoot.
 I had a clear vision for the start and end of the movie, but for the middle part, I just thought I shoot some stuff and edit that together in post.
 It’s not that simple and it was also the part which I worked on the longest and tried various versions when compared to the beginning and end which I cut together real fast and it just worked from the start.
 I also used After Effects for some visuals like the thinking bubbles and the writing of the title at the end.
 Used some motion tracking to have the bubbles move with the head which was fun to do.